 I am convinced there is a connection between body and eye alignment.
 I haven’t been able to find the article again, but I came across something that made the connection between crossed eyes and crossed feet.
 This is very personal for me because I was born with pigeon toes.
 When I was an infant, the doctor put me in casts to correct my feet.
 After the treatment, the doctor said that even though my feet still turned in slightly, I would correct the rest myself.
 I recall entering a building with windowed doors with my parents when I was about five years old and noticing my feet weren’t straight.
 I must have asked my mom about it and she told me what the doctor had said.
 I made a conscious effort after that to point my feet straight.

 When I was in high school, foot pain led me to seek help from a podiatrist who prescribed orthodics, which I would apparently always need.
 X-rays showed that every bone in each of my feet was in the wrong place.
 The podiatrist said it could be corrected with surgery, but there was no guarantee of success.
-Imagine them trying to move each of the 52 bones in my feet!
+I could not imagine them trying to move each of the 52 bones in my feet!

 As a result, I wore orthodics for the next 28 years.
 Then I discovered bodywork and had the full 12-week session of visits with Ruth Young Bodyworks.
 After my structural integration practitioner, Ruth, worked on my feet, my extremely high arches were lowered to normal, the hump on the top of each foot was gone, and I threw away my orthodics.
 They no longer fit my feet anyway!
 And my feet felt great!
 Ruth also taught me some exercises to do to keep my feet well.
 My whole body was aligned properly at last.

-I recently discovered a blog where they used a combination of energy kinesiology, chiropractic and vision therapy to treat their adopted 2-year-old daughter’s strabismus. (offkltr.com is the website: http://offkltr.com/?s=vision+therapy&x=-1038&y=-374).
-Apparently she hasn’t updated in the past year, but it sounded like a rather novel, whole body approach to healing.
+I recently discovered a blog where they used a combination of energy kinesiology, chiropractic and vision therapy to treat their adopted 2-year-old daughter’s strabismus. https://offkltr.com/2012/08/14/strabismus.
+Apparently she hasn’t updated in the past year*, but it sounded like a rather novel, whole body approach to healing. (*she updated in 2014 here:https://offkltr.com/2014/06/08/laurens-eyes-holistic-treatment-plan/).